umfieldrobotics/ShipwreckFinderQGISPlugin/README.md

 # Shipwreck Seeker QGIS Plugin

-This [QGIS](https://www.qgis.org/en/site/) plugin finds shipwrecks from multibeam sonar data.

 ![QGIS_Main](https://github.com/user-attachments/assets/946e6332-d93b-4585-94af-745456292167)

+This [QGIS](https://www.qgis.org/en/site/) plugin identifies potential shipwreck sites from multibeam sonar data.
+Raster layers are passed through a deep learning segmentation model to produce a binary segmentation mask that clearly identifies the shipwreck site, and bounding boxes can be extracted from these segmentation masks if desired.
+Four different models are available for use, each trained with a unique backbone, and each with their own strengths and weaknesses.

 For installation instructions, a list of features, and various demos please visit [the wiki page](https://github.com/umfieldrobotics/ShipwreckSeekerQGISPlugin/wiki)